MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/bulk-associate-channel-to-site.md

 ms.search.validFrom: 2019-10-31
 ---

-# Simplify Your Site Creation Process with Bulk Channel Association in Dynamics 365 Commerce site builder using Channel Wizard
+# Bulk associate channels to e-commerce sites

 [!include [banner](../includes/banner.md)]

+This article describes functionality that allows site authors to bulk associate more than one channel to Microsoft Dynamics 365 Commerce e-commerce sites.

 This document describes the new feature that allows site authors to associate more than one channel in a bulk manner using a wizard experience.

 This feature simplifies the process of creating and managing multiple channels for a site, and provides options to customize the domain, path, authentication profile, and geo-redirection settings for each channel.
 This feature also enables cross-channel sharing, which lets retailers reuse and share content among multiple channels of a site.

-## Value Proposition
+## Value proposition

 The value proposition of this feature is to save time and effort for site authors who need to create and manage multiple channels for a site.
 By using the wizard experience, site authors can easily select and associate multiple channels with a site, and configure the default and optional settings for each channel.
 This feature also allows site authors to enable cross-channel sharing, which reduces the duplication of content and improves the consistency and quality of the site.

+## Recommendations

+Our recommendations for using this feature are:

+- Enable cross-channel sharing when using the bulk association feature, as it lets you reuse and share content among multiple channels of a site.
+This capability is useful when the site channels have a compatible base language, or when they have numerous content items in common.
+[Learn more](./cross-channel-sharing.md)
+- Review the default and optional settings for each channel carefully, and make sure they match your expectations and requirements.
+You can always override the settings for individual channels as needed.
+- Test the channel associations and settings before launching the site, and verify that the site works as expected for different channels and locales.
+You can use the preview mode in site builder to test the site for different channels.

+> [!NOTE]
+> This experience is available on a preview basis, to access it simply add the query string parameter `&set=enableBulkChannels` to your site builder URL.

 ## Applicable use cases

 The applicable use cases for this feature are:

-- As a site author, I want to associate multiple channels with a site in a bulk manner, so that I can create and manage multiple channels for a site more efficiently.
+- A site author wants to associate multiple channels with a site in a bulk manner to create and manage multiple channels for a site more efficiently.
-- As a site author, I want to use an option to autodefault the domain, path, and authentication profile configurations for each channel, so that I don't have to manually provide those values for each channel-locale combination individually.
+- A site author wants to use an option to autodefault the domain, path, and authentication profile configurations for each channel to avoid manually providing those values for each channel-locale combination individually.
-- As a site author, I want to enable geo-redirection for each channel, so that I can direct users to the appropriate channel based on their location.
+- A site author wants to enable geo-redirection for each channel to direct users to the appropriate channel based on their location.
-- As a site author, I want to override the default settings for each channel, so that I can customize the channel properties according to my needs.
+- A site author wants to override the default settings for each channel to customize the channel properties according to requirements.

-## How to Use
+## How to use

 The steps for using this feature are: